 Places to Shop

 If you’re a shopaholic, then Newcastle is the place for you.
-The city centre has everything and more, from Debenhams to Next, Fenwick, Eldon Square and a good selection of markets.
+The city centre has everything and more, from designer and high-street stores such as Debenhams, Next and Fenwick’s within Eldon Square to independent shops and a great selection of markets.
 Check out vintage shops which can be found in and around Grey Street while over the river in Gateshead, is the MetroCentre, one of the largest shopping centres in the UK.

 Nightlife and Entertainment

 If you enjoy a busy social life, Newcastle ticks all the right boxes.
-The Quayside, especially during the summer months, is the place to be.
 It’s jam-packed with nightclubs, bars, restaurants and clubs, something for everyone.
 According to the many students who study here, Newcastle is the third best city in Europe for nightlife.

 Schools and Universities